Mte90/FB-Android-Crash/README.md

 Facebook integrated browser is [one of the most used browsers on mobile](https://twitter.com/auchenberg/status/834894652775923712?s=09) and sucks.

+### Updates:

+* 21/03/2018 - 18:00 UTC: The problem is fixed with the last version of Facebook for Android.

+* 22/07/2017 - 13:00 UTC: The problem exists in the last version of Facebook for Android.

+* 14/03/2017 - 16:00 UTC: First of all thanks to all the people improved that readme!
+That repo was shared on [Reddit](https://www.reddit.com/r/webdev/comments/5zbb2d/lets_crash_the_integrated_browser_in_facebook_for/) and on [HackerNews](https://news.ycombinator.com/item?id=13867227) and gettings a little bit of success.

 ## For developers

 Are there any bugs you cannot test because there is no remote debug support and also if you are using Chrome on Android the same issue doesn't happen, probably because they use a different version for something?
 Like there was for Internet Explorer 6 (sorry to bring back the nightmares) we have no idea how it worked and how to debug in that.